Jelmerro/vimrc/README.md

 - A collection of snippets that will be suggested by CoC
 - Use the Tab key to expand the highlighted snippet

-### Suda

-- Allows you to save files that are owned by root
-- Opens a copy and asks for sudo user password confirmation on write

 ### TComment

 In normal or visual mode, these keybindings can be used: